Repair Broken Attic Light

 An old broken light bulb socket with a pull chain hanging by wires from a brown plastic electrical box in an attic.

 The access to the attic was through the back of a closet and that’s where the client wanted the switch.
+Fortunately the other side of that wall was the attic space.
+It was very easy to bring a new cable from the existing ceiling box in the attic to the new switch location.
 I used a metal old-work electrical box with attached support clips for clamping to the drywall.

-A new light switch installation with a metal old-work electrical box and red tape color coding on the white conductor to indicate that it is not a neutral.
+A new light switch installation using a metal old-work electrical box and red tape color coding on the white conductor to indicate that it is not a neutral.

-A new light switch installation with a metal old-work electrical box and red tape color coding on the white conductor to indicate that it is not a neutral.
+A new light switch installation using a metal old-work electrical box and red tape color coding on the white conductor to indicate that it is not a neutral.

 NOTE: The bare copper equipment grounding conductor from the 14/2 Romex cable is wrapped around a 10/32 screw and a pigtail was created to connect to the switch.
 That is now an electrical code violation.
 The current code requires a separate grounding pigtail for grounding the metal box.
 Read Article 250.148(C) in the National Electrical Code.